-The main difference of the characteristics of this measure and the Priority axis 4. of the HU-SK OP is the cross-border character, the employment aspects and the strategic approach.
-These do not feature this measure.
-Therefore there is no overlapping expected regarding this measure and the investment priority 4.1 of the HU-SK program, nevertheless a special attention should be paid to avoid double financing of projects.
+The main differences between the characteristics of this measure and the Priority axis 3. of the HU-SK OP are the cross-border character, the employment aspects and the strategic approach.
+These do not feature in this measure.
+Therefore there is no overlapping expected regarding this measure and the investment priority 3.1 of the HU-SK program, nevertheless a special attention should be paid to avoid double financing of projects.

 Hungarian Operational Programme of Human Resources, the Priority No.6.
 Implementation of local strategies, social innovation and transnational co-operation.

-Therefore there is no possibility of the overlapping with the investment priority 4.1 of the HU-SK program, because the aim of the Implementation of local strategies, social innovation and transnational co-operation is the implementation and improvement of local initiatives for equal opportunities.
+Therefore there is no possibility of the overlapping with the investment priority 3.1 of the HU-SK program, because the aim of the Implementation of local strategies, social innovation and transnational co-operation is the implementation and improvement of local initiatives for equal opportunities.